sass/sass/proposal/nested-map-functions.md

   * Let `sub-merged` be `map2`.

-* Return the result of calling `set()` with `$map1` as the first argument, followed by the contents of `keys` as separate arguments, followed by `sub`.
+* Return the result of calling `set()` with `$map1` as the first argument, followed by the contents of `keys` as separate arguments, followed by `sub-merged`.

 ### `deep-merge()`